rasbt/LLMs-from-scratch/ch05/03_bonus_pretraining_on_gutenberg/README.md

 ```

 > [!NOTE]
-> Instructions about how to set up Python and installing packages can be found in  [Appendix A: Optional Python Setup Preferences](../../appendix-A/01_optional-python-setup-preferences/README.md) and [Appendix A: Installing Python Libraries](../../appendix-A/02_installing-python-libraries/README.md).
+> Instructions about how to set up Python and installing packages can be found in [Optional Python Setup Preferences](../../setup/01_optional-python-setup-preferences/README.md) and [Installing Python Libraries](../../setup/02_installing-python-libraries/README.md).
 >
 > Optionally, a Docker image running Ubuntu is provided with this repository.
-Instructions about how to run a container with the provided Docker image can be found in [Appendix A: Optional Docker Environment](../../appendix-A/04_optional-docker-environment/README.md).
+Instructions about how to run a container with the provided Docker image can be found in [Optional Docker Environment](../../setup/03_optional-docker-environment/README.md).

 &nbsp;
 ### 2) Prepare the dataset